-Global Perspectives™: Recruitment and validation of patients via social media for market research studies
+Global Perspectives™: Recruitment and validation of patients via social media for clinical studies

-Social media is a great way to find potential patients for your healthcare market research study, but in order to produce reliable data, patients must first be validated.
+Social media is a great way to find potential patients for your clinical study, but in order to produce reliable data, patients must first be validated.

 Social media is becoming an increasingly fruitful way to recruit patients for market research studies.
 Social media gives us a fantastic opportunity to communicate directly with large numbers of patients through their smartphones which they carry around with them every day.

 At Global Perspectives™ we recognise the importance of process and validation during the social media recruitment process.
 This enables us to minimize risk and ensure that patients are who we think they are.

 Global Perspectives™ are here to help you recruit patients via social media quickly, accurately and reliably.

 Patients of all kinds, including hard-to-reach patients often use social media to help find information and support for their disease or condition.
 This allows us to target and find patients for market research surveys in a number of different ways.